October 1, 2023

-B cells contribute to a process called the adaptive immune response that is important for protecting the body against infections.
-Specifically, B cells contribute to humoral immunity by producing immunoglobulin (antibodies) that recognize and stick to chemicals that are not normally produced in the body – such as those made by viruses.
+B cells (also called B lymphocytes) are a type of white blood cell and a part of the immune system.
+These cells contribute to a process called the adaptive immune response that is important for protecting the body against infections.
+Specifically, these cells contribute to humoral immunity by producing immunoglobulin (antibodies) that recognize and stick to chemicals that are not normally produced in the body – such as those made by viruses.
 A plasma cell is a type of B cell that has been activated in the past and is capable of producing one type of immunoglobulin.

 These cells come from hematopoietic stem cells found in the bone marrow.
 These cells are called stem cells because they give rise to all the cells in the blood and immune system.
 Once mature, these cells travel to lymphoid organs such as lymph nodes which are found throughout the body.
 Large numbers of these cells can also be found in an area of inflammation caused by infection or injury.